Cohanbb/codeapp/README.md

 * Search
 * Sort

-using c++ as the programming language.
+using C++ as the programming language.

 Continuously updating.